kurokobo/awx-on-k3s/tips/https-redirection.md

 kubectl -n default apply -f middleware.yaml kubectl -n default get middleware
 ```

+#### Restoring using Redirect HTTP to HTTPS
+When deploying the middleware, it will not be part of the [restore instructions in the restore guide](../restore/README.md).
+Traefik will assume the middleware is present when the restore is complete, but you will have to reapply the scheme in the `default` namespace if it is not already present, e.g. after restoring to a fresh node.

 ### Patch your AWX to enable HTTPS redirection